epait/kyymca/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
-= 2.0.4 =
+= 2.1.1 =
-* Update readme to reflect that the plugin is not multisite compatible
+* Added export/import to buttons with file/dropbox/amazon/google targets
+* Implemented our own archiving format that reduces export and import by a factor of 10
+* Both export and import happen in time chunks of 3 seconds
+* Simplified export page

 = 2.0.3 =
 * Fixed a security issue when importing site using regular users